rbalexan/old-website/about.md

 ---

 # About Me
-My name is Ross B. Alexander and I'm a first-year graduate student pursuing a Master of Science in <a href="https://aa.stanford.edu/" target="_blank">Aeronautics & Astronautics at Stanford</a>.
+My name is Ross B. Alexander and I'm a second-year graduate student pursuing a Master of Science in <a href="https://aa.stanford.edu/" target="_blank">Aeronautics & Astronautics at Stanford</a>.
 (M.S.
 2021; Ph.D.
 2024)

 ### *Undergraduate*